metehan777/screaming-frog-query-fan-out/README.md

 # Query Fan-Out Analysis for Screaming Frog

 A custom JavaScript extraction that uses Google's Gemini AI to analyze how your content performs in Google's AI Mode search by predicting query fan-out patterns.
+You should use Gemini Flash models, as some users have reported that Pro API models don't work.
+Flash models are working very fast.

 ## 🚀 What is Query Fan-Out?